Tar And Chip Driveway Installation

 Our paving contractors are professionals with years of experience.
 With our knowledgeable crew on-site, you can be assured that the job is done right.

 Benefits of Tar and Chip

 One of the best benefits of installing a tar and chip driveway or parking lot is that they are an affordable alternative to asphalt.
-They’re just as durable as blacktop and don’t require regular seal coating.
+They’re durable, reliable, and don’t require regular seal coating.

-They are great for bad weather climates thanks to their rough texture.
+Tar and chip surfaces are great for rainy climates thanks to their rough texture.
 The surface of stones creates more traction, both in wet and dry conditions, as well as skid resistance, in bad weather.
-In comparison to asphalt, because it is not solidly black, chip seal surfaces don’t absorb heat quite so much during the summer months, because they are not as dark as asphalt.
+In comparison to asphalt, chip seal surfaces also don’t absorb as much heat during the summer months, because they are not as dark as asphalt.